psschwei/agent-browser/README.md

 A lightweight, browser-native AI agent framework using the ReAct (Reasoning + Acting) loop pattern.
 Run autonomous AI agents entirely in your browser with support for custom tools and multiple LLM providers.

+_This project was developed with the assistance of AI tools for code generation, optimization, and/or documentation._

 ## Features

 - **Browser-native**: Everything runs in the browser, no server-side dependencies